iapetosk/iapetosk/documents/instruction/en-US.md

 #### **AND**

-It computes the **common ground** with the one this prefix is appended and from the previous result.<br>
+It computes the **common ground** with the one this prefix is appended from the previous result.<br>
 *If no previous result has found, it works as same as `INCLUDE`.*

 #### **INCLUDE** (+)